micmejia/bible-dump/AMPC/Jeremiah/Jer 49.md

-And [^a]afterward I will reverse the captivity of the children of Ammon _and_ restore their fortunes, says the Lord.
+And afterward I will reverse the captivity of the children of Ammon _and_ restore their fortunes, says the Lord.